OSGeo/grass/doc/howto_release.md

 #### Micro releases

-For micro releases, GitHub API does not give good results because it uses PRs while the backports are usually direct commits without PRs.
+For micro releases (x.y.Z), GitHub API does not give good results because it uses PRs while the backports are usually direct commits without PRs.
 The *git log* command operates on commits, so use use the *log* backend:

 ```bash